Farama-Foundation/PettingZoo/docs/classic/rps.md

 ![](classic_rps.gif)

-Rock, Paper, Scissors is a 2-player hand game where each player chooses either rock, paper or scissors and reveals their choices simultaenously.
+Rock, Paper, Scissors is a 2-player hand game where each player chooses either rock, paper or scissors and reveals their choices simultaneously.
 If both players make the same choice, then it is a draw.
 However if their choices are different, the winner is determined as follows: rock beats scissors, scissors beat paper and paper beats rock.

 #### Observation Space